Graduate Position

 Description:

-A graduate position is immediately available in the HemmerLab (www.hemmerlab.com) at the Department of Chemistry and Biomolecular Sciences at the University of Ottawa, ON, Canada.
-The interdisciplinary and collaborative research focuses on the synthesis of lanthanide-based nanomaterials and their application as opto-magnetic probes in bioimaging.
-This includes, but is not limited to, surface functionalization with aptamers to induce target-specificity to microbiota and their metabolites, optical characterization (photoluminescence spectroscopy, hyperspectral imaging), and in-vitro / ex-vivo assessments.
+We are constantly looking for graduate students to join the HemmerLab (www.hemmerlab.com) at the Department of Chemistry and Biomolecular Sciences at the University of Ottawa, ON, Canada.
+Please reach out to check for current availability.
+Our research focuses on the synthesis of lanthanide-based nanomaterials, optimization of the optical properties (upconversion, near-infrared emission), establishment of structure-property relationships and their potential application as imaging probes or devices.
+This includes, but is not limited to microwave-assisted synthesis, optical characterization (photoluminescence spectroscopy, hyperspectral imaging), structural analysis (e.g., TEM, XRD), and application-specific assessments.

-Candidates should have some a background in materials chemistry / materials science or related fields.
-Work / training will include the use of state-of-the art methods such as TEM and SEM, XRD, FTIR, and lanthanide-specific photoluminescence spectroscopy.
-Additional fields that will be covered are optical imaging, surface functionalization (organic, biochemistry) and biomedical applications.
+Candidates should have a strong background in materials chemistry / materials science or related fields.
+Work / training will include the use of state-of-the art methods such as TEM and SEM, XRD, FTIR, and lanthanide-specific photoluminescence spectroscopy and microscopy.
+Experience with lanthanides or other optical materials is an advantage.

 Candidates must be highly motivated and self-driven, demonstrate the capability of independent thinking, bring experimental experience, and to submit reports and manuscripts on a timely manner.
 Working well in an interdisciplinary team, excellent interpersonal skills, strong organizational skills, strong communication skills, and strong work ethics are further required.